-This rustic Tuscan side dish, Bird Style Romano Beans or Fagioli All’ Uccelletto, is made with cannellini beans and garden fresh Romano beans in a tomato sauce.
+This rustic Tuscan side dish, Bird Style Romano Beans (Fagioli All’ Uccelletto) is made with cannellini beans and garden fresh Romano beans in a rich tomato sauce.

-The West has its baked beans but the Italians have their Bird-Style Beans.
-Like the Western version, the Italian recipe was also cooked over an open fire: only in a flask and over an open hearth.
-This cooking process allowed the beans to cook slowly, becoming soft and velvety.
+The West has its baked beans but the Italians have their Bird-Style Romano Beans.
+Like the Western version, this classic Italian recipe is cooked over an open fire: only in a flask and over an open hearth.

-To begin this recipe, heat the olive oil in a large sauce pan on medium heat.
+Begin this recipe by heating extra virgin olive oil in a large sauce pan on medium heat.
 To the oil, add fresh sage leaves, oregano and one rosemary sprig.

-Allow the oil to be infused with these herbs for a couple of minutes.
+Allow the oil to be infused with these herbs for a couple of minutes with the heat on medium to medium high heat.
+Stir often.

 RELATED: Wax Beans and Mint Dressing

-Cook for about 30 minutes on a low simmer until the flavors meld together.
+Cook your Bird Style Romano Beans covered for about 30 minutes on a low simmer until the flavors meld together.
+Stir occassionally.

 Bird-Style Romano Beans (Fagioli All’ Uccelletto)